About Furnas County

 - Certified copies of recorded instruments are available for a statutory fee of $1.50 per page, with the first page typically costing $5.00 to include certification.

 The Assessor's office can be contacted at 308-268-4145.
 While some Nebraska counties offer online property record searches through commercial vendors or GIS systems, Furnas County's online access may be limited, and researchers are encouraged to contact the Register of Deeds or Assessor's office directly for the most current information on remote access options.
-The County Treasurer, responsible for tax collection, maintains records of property tax payments and can provide tax statements and payment history.
+Furnas County Treasurer, responsible for tax collection, maintains records of property tax payments and can provide tax statements and payment history.

 Vital Records

-Vital records for Furnas County, Nebraska, including birth and death certificates occurring within the county, are maintained by both local and state authorities under Nebraska's vital statistics laws, codified at Neb.
+Vital records for Furnas County, Nebraska, including birth and death certificates occurring within Furnas County, are maintained by both local and state authorities under Nebraska's vital statistics laws, codified at Neb.
 Rev. Stat. § 71-601 through 71-688.
-Birth certificates for births occurring in Furnas County can be requested from the Furnas County Clerk's office at the Furnas County Courthouse, 912 R Street, Beaver City, NE 68926, telephone 308-268-4145.
+Birth certificates for births occurring in Furnas County can be requested from Furnas County Clerk's office at Furnas County Courthouse, 912 R Street, Beaver City, NE 68926, telephone 308-268-4145.
+Certified copies of birth certificates typically cost $13.00 per copy, with additional copies ordered simultaneously costing $11.00 each.

 - Death certificate fees match those for birth certificates at $13.00 for the first certified copy.

-- Marriage licenses are issued by the Furnas County Clerk, with marriage records available for public inspection subject to reasonable fees for copies.
+- Marriage licenses are issued by Furnas County Clerk, with marriage records available for public inspection subject to reasonable fees for copies.

 - Nebraska offers online ordering of vital records through VitalChek (vitalchek.com) for an additional convenience fee, providing expedited processing and delivery options.